raiKaustubh/telegram-web-disappearing-photos/README.md

 # Telegram Disappearing Photos Extension
+A Chrome extension that enables sending disappearing (self-destructing) photos on Telegram Web, a feature normally only available on mobile apps.
 > [!CAUTION]
 > This is an educational project demonstrating Chrome extension development and reverse engineering techniques.
 >